amygdala/tensorflow-workshop/workshop_sections/mnist_series/01_README_mnist_simple.md

 ## Running the example in a Jupyter notebook

 You can also run the example as a Jupyter (ipython) notebook.
-Start up the Jupyter server in this directory like this:
+Start up the Jupyter server from this directory like this:

 ```shell
 $ jupyter notebook